Compassion fatigue: Symptoms

-People who experience compassion fatigue may exhibit a variety of symptoms including lowered concentration, numbness or feelings of helplessness, irritability, lack of self-satisfaction, withdrawal, aches and pains, or work absenteeism.
+People who experience compassion fatigue may exhibit a variety of symptoms including, but not limited to, lowered concentration, numbness or feelings of helplessness, irritability, lack of self-satisfaction, withdrawal, aches and pains, exhaustion, anger, or a reduced ability to feel empathy.
+Those affected may experience an increase in negative coping behaviors such as alcohol and drug usage.
+Professionals who work in trauma-exposed roles may begin requesting more time off and consider leaving their profession.